New Brighton A.F.C.: 1921 club

 The original New Brighton A.F.C. was formed in 1921 out of the ashes of the bankrupt South Liverpool.
 The club started life in the Lancashire Combination in 1921, assuming South Liverpool's membership, under the chairmanship of local GP Dr. Tom Martlew.
 They played at Sandheys Park, situated on Rake Lane between Osbourne Avenue and Penkett Road.
 It is thought that the location of this ground gave rise to the club's nickname, The Rakers, which they kept for the rest of their existence.

 After two seasons, the club was elected to the Third Division North of the Football League when the division expanded to 22 clubs.
 They also played Football League games at Tower Athletic Ground (formerly home to New Brighton Tower) from 1946 to 1951, after Sandheys Park was destroyed by Luftwaffe bombing during World War Two.
 The Sandheys Park bombsite subsequently was requisitioned for housing.

 In Third Division North, the club's history was largely undistinguished.
 From 1924 to 1928, the Rakers managed top ten finishes, with the closest to promotion being a third-place finish in Season 1924/25, five points behind champions Darlington.
 After 1928, the club failed to finish in the top ten of the league for the rest of their existence.

-The club reached the fourth round of the FA Cup on four occasions; firstly in 1925–26, when Notts County beat them 2–0 at Meadow Lane; in the 1927–28 season when they lost to Port Vale, in the 1937–38 season under WJ Sawyer when they lost to Tottenham Hotspur in a replay, and in the 1956–57 season, when as a non-League club, they beat three League clubs before losing to 9–0 away to first division leaders, Burnley.
+The club reached the fourth round of the FA Cup on four occasions; Firstly in 1925–26, when Notts County beat them 2–0 at Meadow Lane; in the 1927–28 season when they lost to Port Vale, in the 1937–38 season under WJ Sawyer when they lost to Tottenham Hotspur in a replay, and in the 1956–57 season, when as a non-League club, they beat three League clubs before losing 9–0 away to first division leaders, Burnley.

 With Sandheys Park badly damaged during a bombing raid in 1942, after World War II the club moved to the Tower Athletic Ground, the former home of New Brighton Tower.
 The club remained in the Third Division North until 1951, when they were voted out of the Football League after finishing bottom and replaced by Workington.